Local numerical equivalences and Okounkov bodies in higher dimensions: Proofs of main results

 If $E$ is smooth at $x$, then the claim follows from Lemma \ref{lem-Nprop} under the condition (3) or Lemma \ref{lem-Ninf} under the condition (4).
 We now assume that $E$ is singular at $x$.
 Take a log resolution $f \colon \widetilde{X} \to X$ of $(X, E)$ so that the strict transform $f_*^{-1}E$ is smooth.
 There exists a point $x'$ in $f_*^{-1}E$ with $f(x')=\{ x \}$.
 Let $f^*D = \widetilde{P} + \widetilde{N}_{x'} + \widetilde{N}_{x'}^c$ be the refined divisorial Zariski decomposition of $D$ at $x'$.
 Note that $\mult_E N_x = \mult_{f_*^{-1}E} \widetilde{N}_{x'}$.
 By Lemma \ref{lem-Nprop}, $\mult_{f_*^{-1}E} \widetilde{N}_{x'}$ is determined by the Okounkov bodies of $f^*D$ with respect to admissible flags $\widetilde{Y}_\bullet$ on $\widetilde{X}$, which is proper over $X$, centered at $x'$ with $\widetilde{Y}_1=f_*^{-1}E$.
 Thus, under the condition (3), this implies the claim.
 For the infinitesimal case, we note that every infinitesimal admissible flag on $\widetilde{X}$ centered at $x'$ is an infinitesimal admissible flag over $X$ centered at $x$.
 Under the condition (4), by applying Lemma \ref{lem-Ninf}, we also see that the claim holds.
 Therefore, $N_x = N_x'$.

 Now, Lemma \ref{lem-Pprop} under the condition (3) or Lemma \ref{lem-Pinf} under the condition (4) immediately implies $P\equiv P'$.
 This completes the proof of Theorem \ref{main1}. \end{proof}

-We now turn to the proof of Theorem \ref{main2}.
+We now turn to the proof of Theorem \ref{main2} in Introduction.
 Let $D$ be a pseudoeffective divisor on a smooth projective variety $X$, and $D=P+N_x + N_x^c$ be the refined divisorial Zariski decomposition at a point $x \in X$.
-Recall that we can further decompose $N_x$ as $N_x = N_x^{sm} + N_x^{sing}$ where every irreducible component of $N_x^{sm}$ (respectively, $N_x^{sing}$) is smooth (respectively, singular) at $x$.
+We can further decompose $N_x$ as $N_x = N_x^{sm} + N_x^{sing}$ where every irreducible component of $N_x^{sm}$ (respectively, $N_x^{sing}$) is smooth (respectively, singular) at $x$.
+Then we have a decomposition of a pseudoeffective divisor $D$ as